Rules and Regulations

 Art.
 2 Acceptance of the Rules

-Registration for and/or participation in the Sierre-Zinal Race implies express and unreserved acceptance of these Rules, of the ethics of the event and of any instructions sent by the Organizers to participants.
+Registration for and/or participation in the Sierre-Zinal Race implies express and unreserved acceptance of these Rules, of the event’s ethical principles and of any instructions issued by the Organizer to participants.

-The same applies to agents, team managers or any other private person representing athletes, as well as to athletes' teams with legal personality, who have negotiated the participation of said athletes in the Sierre-Zinal Race.
+The same shall apply to representatives, agents, team managers or any other private person representing athletes, as well as to athletes’ teams possessing legal personality, who have negotiated the participation of such athletes in the Sierre-Zinal Race.
+These Rules shall also be binding upon them.

 Art.
 3 Sierre-Zinal Race